-The Mountaineers of Appalachian State Teachers College have resum-North State Athletic Association.
-The new coach, Francis Hoover, alumnus in the class of 1940, is entering the three major fields of - football, basketball and reports from this community are tion, will officiate.
-Following this baseball.
-He was formerly coach at Wingate Junior College and later line coach at Davidson.
+The Mountaineers of Appalachian State Teachers College have resumed their activity as members of the North State Athletic Association.
+The new coach, Francis Hoover, Stanbury, president of the association, will officiate.
+Following this meeting, lunch will be served to line coach at Davidson.